EU rules in this area

-I. EU company law rules cover issues such as the formation, capital and disclosure requirements, and operations (mergers, divisions) of companies:
+EU company law rules cover issues such as the formation, capital and disclosure requirements, and operations (mergers, divisions) of companies

-2. Directive 2012/17/EU and Commission Implementing Regulation (EU)2020/2244 set out rules on the system of interconnection of business registers (‘BRIS’).
+Directive 2012/17/EU and Commission Implementing Regulation (EU) 2021/2042 set out rules on the system of interconnection of business registers (‘BRIS’).
 BRIS is operational since 8 June 2017.
 It allows EU-wide electronic access to company information and documents stored in Member States’ business registers via the European e-Justice Portal.
-BRIS also enables business registers to exchange between themselves notifications on cross-border operations and on companies and their cross-border branches.
+BRIS also enables business registers to exchange information between themselves on cross-border operations and on companies and their cross-border branches.
 The implementation report on the development of BRIS, and in particular on its technical operation and financial aspects as regulated by Directive 2012/17/EU, was published on 29 March 2023.